-Removal of ruptured saline-filled breast implant in members who have undergone cosmetic breast augmentation (not related to breast cancer or prophylactic mastectomy) in the absence of complications (such as but not limited to pain or contracture meeting Grade 3) to be considered cosmetic and NOT COVERED.
+Removal of ruptured saline -filled breast implant in members who have undergone cosmetic breast augmentation (not related to breast cancer or prophylactic mastectomy) is considered cosmetic and NOT COVERED.

 There is no scientific evidence that intact silicone breast implants increase risk of connective tissue disease or autoimmune disease.
 Removal of an intact implant not meeting criteria for coverage indications is considered not medically necessary and NOT COVERED.